hed-hog/development/lib/libs/person/README.md

 - **Description**: Creates a new contact type.
 - **Body**:
-  - `CreateContactTypeDTO`: The data required to create a contact type, including fields like name and optional translations.
+  - `CreateContactTypeDTO`: The data required to create a contact type, including fields like name and optional translation.

 #### `GET /contact-types`

-- **Description**: Retrieves paginated contact types, including localized translations based on the provided locale.
+- **Description**: Retrieves paginated contact types, including localized translation based on the provided locale.
 - **Parameters**:
   - `paginationParams (query)`: Optional pagination parameters from @hedhog/pagination.
-  - `locale (query)`: The locale code for retrieving contact type translations.
+  - `locale (query)`: The locale code for retrieving contact type translation.

 #### `GET /contact-types/:id`